Deeptig9138/DSA-in-CPP/Basics/Patterns/Reverse Triangle Pattern/README.md

        *
 ```
 This pattern can also be created using numbers or characters.
 Check reverse_solid_triangle1 and reverse_solid_triangle2.
-Another kind of same thing can be seen in reverse_solid_triangle3 and reverse_solid_triangle4.

 ### 2. **Reverse Number Reversed Triangle** : Let n = 3, n here is the Number of Rows
 ```